PoomSmart/EFM-Font-Downloader/README.md

 ## Known issues

 On iOS 11 Electra jailbreak, the script will fail to download the files from GitHub Releases due to failure to verify GitHub's certificate.
+The reason is that the jailbreak bootstrap has long been outdated and no longer maintained.
 The current workaround is to use the insecure counterpart of this package: `EFM Font Downloader (Insecure)`.
 This one skips the certificate verification step and downloads the files directly.

 # Usage